danielbrendel/hortusfox-web/README.md

 ```

 The mandatory fields are name of location (e.g. garden, living room, kitchen, etc) as well as the FontAwesome icon to be used.
-You can use all free FontAwesome icons (v6.x free icons).
-For a complete list of available icons, visit the <a href="https://fontawesome.com/v6/search?o=r&m=free">FontAwesome search page</a>.
+You can use all free FontAwesome v5.x icons.
+For a complete list of available icons, visit the <a href="https://fontawesome.com/v5/search?o=r&m=free">FontAwesome search page</a>.
 Note that you can then manage various aspects of the system via the admin section when logged in as a user with admin privileges.

 ## Cronjobs